 Doran recognized that companies often set objectives that are too diluted to have any impact on the business performance.
 Therefore, he suggests that especially for effective leaders, it is essential to set up SMART goals to successfully manage the workforce.

 SMART goals are targets or objectives that an individual is trying to achieve over a certain period of time.
 These type of goals are drafted by an employee and then reviewed by a line manager before being finalised.
-SMART goals often link to company objectives and team and department goals.
+They often link to company objectives and team and department goals.

 The definition of the acronym stands for: